 The dome visible on the south end of the building is 7 meters in diameter with a slit that is 1.3m wide.
-The large dome is the temporary location of a 0.5m RCOS optical tube mounted on a Paramount ME.
-The smaller white dome houses a 0.4m Meade reflector mounted on a Paramount ME.
-The small silver dome contains a 0.3m RCOS optical tube mounted on a Paramount ME.
+The large dome on the main building is the location of The DFM 0.91-meter f/5.5 Ritchey-Chrétien reflecting telescope.
+The smaller round building and dome house a 0.51-meter RCOS reflector mounted on a Mathis Systems fork mount.
+The small rectangular building and dome contain a 0.32-meter RCOS optical tube mounted on a Planewave L-350 mount.
 The house to the north is the resident observer's former quarters.
 The observatory itself contains a computer room, a local area network, an observing room with a window into the dome, several work areas, a small library, kitchenette, lavatory, living space, and two dorm rooms, each of which has two beds.
-The observatory and house together can sustain eight people for an extended observing run.
+The observatory and house together can sustain up to eight people (a bit crowded) for an extended observing run.

 The largest nearby town is Payson with a population of about 10,000.
 The communities of Genola to the south and Benjamin to the east are agricultural areas with low populations.
 Utah Lake borders the west and north.
 There is very little population west of the lake for hundreds of miles and the skies are especially dark in that direction.
 Although the population along the Wasatch front is growing, most of this growth is to the north.
 Zoning to the south and east of the observatory and the lake on the north and west ensure that the site will remain adequately dark for the foreseeable future.